 Duancheng Yang, Yuan Zhou, and Yun-han Chu.
 “What Kind of Democracy do Chinese People Want?
 Chinese Perceptions of Democracy Reconsidered.”

-Teaching Assistant for Prof. Jaehyun Song, Macro Political Data Analysis, Kansai University, Fall, 2021.
+Macro Political Data Analysis (Prof. Jaehyun Song), Kansai University, Fall, 2021.

-Teaching Assistant for Prof. Jaehyun Song, Micro Political Data Analysis, Kansai University, Spring, 2021.
+Micro Political Data Analysis (Prof. Jaehyun Song), Kansai University, Spring, 2021.

-Teaching Assistant and Lab Instructor for Prof. Stefan Müller, Introduction to Quantitative Text Analysis, Kobe University, August, 2019.
+Introduction to Quantitative Text Analysis (Prof. Stefan Müller), Kobe University, August, 2019.

-Teaching Assistant for Prof. Naoko Matsumura, Introduction to Social Research, Kobe University, Spring, 2019.
+Introduction to Social Research (Prof. Naoko Matsumura), Kobe University, Spring, 2019.

 Below are some useful links for learning quantitative research methods.